“You should get a scarf for winter… Oh, wait, you don’t really have a neck.” – Anna in reference to my double-chin.

 We were later asked by the security to move indoors as they were closing the courtyard, so we went inside, found a booth and sat down.
 Eventually, we were joined by a group of African-American guys and we started chatting.
 One of them seemed rather camp, but it turned out he wasn’t the only one.
 I was standing around, talking to one about basketball after he asked me about my Seattle Supersonics cap.
-He then proceeded to ask me if I wanted to play with his dreadlocks while he began to rub my ass.
+He then proceeded to rub my ass, but at first I thought he was trying to steal my wallet until he asked me if I wanted to play with his dreadlocks.
 Okay, that’s getting a little rich for me so I slowly shuffled aside, sat down and began talking to Cristy again before eventually heading home.

 Anna and myself went to a taping of the Maury show a few weeks ago and I knew one of the episodes that we saw was going to be on, so I recorded it.
 We got a little more than we bargained for:

 Anna’s colleague, Jod Mehta, and his girlfriend, Tina, are in town, so we did something special last night, we went to Eleven Madison Park, a fine dining restaurant and it was pretty damn fine!
 We got there quite a while before Jod and Tina so Anna and myself ordered some caviar before they arrived.
 I can’t remember the exact details of what else we ordered, but for an appetiser I had squid and pork jowl for the main, Anna had foie gras and then got roasted duck for the main.
 It was all spectacular, here’s the squid and foie gras (Sorry, the pics aren’t real special):

 It was a great night, but we found out today that a woman was shot at a nightclub about a block away from the restaurant when we were eating.